Gabriel D. Victora, Ph.D.

 When a pathogen invades the human body, the immune system responds by producing proteins called antibodies that are precisely targeted at the invader.
-This creates an immunological memory that allows a faster and more robust response to the invader upon subsequent exposures, and is the basis for vaccination.
+These antibodies become part of the immunological memory that confers resistance to subsequent exposures to the same pathogen, and form the basis for vaccination.

-Antibodies are tuned to efficiently recognize a specific invader through a process called affinity maturation, in which a small region of the antibody undergoes random hypermutation, followed by proliferation of the mutants with high affinity to the pathogen.
+Antibodies are tuned to efficiently recognize a specific invader through affinity maturation, in which a small region of the antibody undergoes random hypermutation, followed by the proliferation of mutants with high affinity to the pathogen.
 This process occurs in anatomical structures within lymphoid organs known as germinal centers (GCs), where B cells—the cells that produce antibodies—multiply and mutate.
-The Victora lab is currently investigating the mechanistic details of this process, which could lead to more effective vaccines against pathogens such as influenza and HIV, and help explain how this process can malfunction in diseases such as allergies.
+The Victora lab is currently investigating the mechanistic details of this process.
+His research could lead to more effective vaccines against pathogens such as influenza or HIV, and could help explain how affinity maturation can malfunction in diseases such as allergies.

-By developing techniques to label and observe cells within the lymph nodes of live mice, Dr. Victora’s previous work has shed light on how B cells with high-affinity antibodies are selected and amplified.
-In addition to defining the types of B cells in GCs and their migration patterns, the research identified another major component of the immune system, T cells, as the regulators of this process.
-His work also showed that T cells, unlike B cells, are not physically restricted to individual GCs, which helps maintain diversity in the antibody response.
+In previous work, Victora developed techniques to label and observe cells within the lymph nodes of live mice, and was able to shed light on how B cells with high-affinity antibodies are selected and amplified.
+In addition to defining the types of B cells in GCs and their migration patterns, the research identified another major component of the immune system, helper T cells, as the regulators of this process, being responsible for comparing B cells bearing different mutations and selecting the best ones for subsequent proliferation.

-In order to gain a deeper understanding of how high affinity antibodies are generated and evolve during this complex process, the Victora lab is now focused on exploring three complementary perspectives: those of molecules, cells, and whole organs.
-On the molecular scale, research is underway to identify the key genes involved in how B cells choose between remaining within the GC or differentiating into a different cell type.
-At the cellular level, the lab is exploring how a cell’s history of interactions with other cells contributes to affinity maturation and GC development.
-Finally, Dr. Victora and colleagues are investigating how different GCs within the same lymphoid organ vary in terms of the antibodies they carry and how these antibodies change over time to produce an effective antibody response.
+To gain a deeper understanding of how high-affinity antibodies are generated and evolve during this complex process, the Victora lab is now exploring three complementary perspectives: those of molecules, cells, and whole organs.
+On the molecular scale, research is underway to identify the key genes involved in how B cells respond to help from T cells, and how this help allows the fittest B cells to proliferate to become the dominant population in the GC in which they were selected.
+At the cellular level, the lab is exploring how physical interactions between cells transmit the information required for affinity maturation and other immune processes.
+Finally, Victora and colleagues are investigating how the diversity of antibodies made in an entire B cell response is constrained by the evolutionary culling required for selection of the best binders.